konatify/mtthemes/README.md

 More information; [Privacy Policy page](https://www.mtgoals.cc/pages/policy)

 # Discord server
-We have a Discord server for our main project, 'Monkeytype Goals', but you can also speak about mtthemes there as well! go ahead and join by clicking [here](https://dsc.gg/mtgoals)
+You can join our Discord server, 'Monkeytype Projects' by clicking [here](https://dsc.gg/mtprojects)

 # License
-Our project uses the MIT License, to view the license, you can click [this](https://github.com/konatify/mtthemes/blob/main/LICENSE)
+Our project uses the MIT License, to view the license, you can click [this](https://github.com/kiirod/mtthemes/blob/main/LICENSE)